Warwick Hills Golf & Country Club, Grand Blanc, MI — August 2021

 This article originally appeared just prior to the 2019 Ally Challenge presented by McLaren at Warwick Hills Golf and Country Club.
-However, it’s maybe more relevant this weekend as the PGA Tour Champions return to competition in the 2020 Ally Challenge without spectators.
-Local golf fans can follow the action live on the Golf Channel.
+However, it’s maybe more relevant this weekend as the PGA Tour Champions return to competition in the 2021 Ally Challenge with fans in attendance.
 Use this commentary as a hole-by-hole description of what the professionals will face this weekend during the tournament.

 Warwick Hills Golf & Country Club